Glorf/recipenlg/README.md

 This is an archive of code which was used to produce dataset and results available in our INLG 2020 paper: [RecipeNLG: A Cooking Recipes Dataset for Semi-Structured Text Generation](https://www.aclweb.org/anthology/2020.inlg-1.4.pdf)

+## What's exciting about it?

+The dataset we publish contains 2231142 cooking recipes (>2 millions).
+It's processed in more careful way and provides more samples than any other dataset in the area.

 ## Where is the dataset?

 Please visit the website of our project: [recipenlg.cs.put.poznan.pl](https://recipenlg.cs.put.poznan.pl/) to download it.